muhamedyoussry/CPP-OOP-Udacity/README.md

 ---
 ## Arrays
-*in this lesson we will learn about hte most famous data structure which are single and multi-dimensional arrrays*
+*this lesson we will learn about hte most famous data structure which are single and multi-dimensional arrrays*

+- Arrays are used to store multiple values in a single variable, instead of declaring separate variables for each value.
+- *In C++ you don't need to learn arrays.* Because there is a good case that instead of using arrays, you can use vectors.
+Vectors are more powerful /versatile than arrays.
+- Multidimensional arrays.

+---
+## Funcions
+*declaring and defining functions, passing by reference, include passing arrays to functions.*

 -